jamesstoneco/jamesstone-com/source/blog/2014-03-13-apps-no-prototypes-yes.markdown

 featured_image: "/blog/featured-images/no-coding.jpg"
 ---

 This is completely counterintuitive but **stop trying to build apps**.
-Whether you are just learning to code or someone unafraid of the command line, do yourself a favor and build prototypes first.
+Whether you are just learning to code or someone unafraid of the command line, do yourself a favor and build prototypes first.SPLIT\_SUMMARY\_BEFORE\_THIS

 What do I mean by a prototype, let me explain, my definition might be a little different than yours.

-SPLIT\_SUMMARY\_BEFORE\_THIS

 So I hold an M.F.A. in Studio Art but I will level with you.
 I got a C in my first college art class.
 Heres why.
 We would get assignments like this: draw some fruit aka the still life, spend about 5 hours drawing, and it should look good.